VolkMicro/ESP8266-RollerController/README.md

 PlatformIO reads these variables and injects them into the firmware at compile time.
 The secrets themselves remain outside the repository.

+After the device connects to your Wi-Fi network, open its IP address in a web browser to access the control page.
+The page shows live logs and provides buttons to open, close, or stop the blind.
+You can also calibrate the fully open and closed positions or set the maximum step count directly from the browser.

 ## Building

 Use [PlatformIO](https://platformio.org/) to build the project: